To The Members of MBL Infrastructure Limited

 We tested samples of manual journals posted to revenue to identify unusual items. | |

-We checked adequacy of the disclosures made in note 45 to the Companys standalone financial statements are compliant with Ind AS -115. |
+We checked adequacy of the disclosures made in Note 46 to the Companys standalone financial statements are compliant with Ind AS -115.. | |

-Assessment of recoverability of investments in subsidiaries - Refer Note 4 (c)
+Assessment of recoverability of investments in subsidiaries - Refer Note 4 (c) | |

-The Company has significant investments in subsidiaries which carry out road and other infrastructure projects. | Our audit procedures included: |
+subsidiaries which carry out road and other infrastructure projects.

-The carrying amount of the investments in subsidiaries held at cost less impairment as at March 31, 2024 is Rs.30,299.48 lakhs. | We have evaluated the design and implementation and tested the operating effectiveness of key controls placed around the impairment assessment process of the recoverability of the investments made including the estimation of future cash flows forecasts, the process by which they were produced and discount rates used. |
+We have evaluated the design and implementation and tested the operating effectiveness of key controls placed around the impairment assessment process of the recoverability of the investments made including the estimation of future cash flows forecasts, the process by which they were produced and discount rates used. | |

 The Company has investments in subsidiaries which are considered to be associated with significant risk in respect of valuation of such investments.
-Changes in business environment could also have a significant impact on the valuation of these investments. | We have assessed the Companys identification of CGU with reference to the guidance in the applicable Indian accounting standards. |
+Changes in business environment could also have a significant impact on the valuation of these investments.
+These investments are carried at cost less any diminution in value of such investments.
+The investments are examined for impairment at each reporting date.. | Assessed the net worth of subsidiaries on the basis of latest available financial statements. |

-The Company performs an annual assessment of its investments in subsidiaries, to identify any indicators of impairment.
-The recoverable amount of the CGUs which is based on the higher of the value in use or fair value less costs to sell, has been derived from discounted forecast cash flow models. | We focused on the sensitivity in the difference between the estimated value and book values of the projects, where change in assumptions could cause the carrying amount to exceed its estimated present value.
-We also assessed the historical accuracy of the Companys estimates |
+We focused on the sensitivity in the difference between the estimated value and book values of the projects, where change in assumptions could cause the carrying amount to exceed its estimated present value.
+We also assessed the historical accuracy of the Companys estimatesestimates | |

-These models use several key assumptions, concerning estimates of future revenue growth and recoveries from claims filed, concession period, operations costs, the discount rate and assessments of the status of the project and cost of complete balance work. | - Comparing the carrying amount of investments with the relevant subsidiaries balance sheet to identify their net assets, being an approximation of their minimum recoverable amount.
+These investments are unquoted and hence it is difficult to measure the realisable amount of these investments. | - Comparing the carrying amount of investments with the relevant subsidiaries balance sheet to identify their net assets, being an approximation of their minimum recoverable amount.
 Instances where the net assets are in excess of their carrying amount and assessed that those subsidiaries have historically been profit-making. |

 - For the investments where the carrying amount exceeded the net asset value, compare the carrying amount of the investment with the expected value of the business calculated based on discounted cash flows. | |

-We focused on key assumptions which were most sensitive to the recoverable value of the intangible asset.
-We also assessed the historical accuracy of the Companys estimates. | |
+These models use several key assumptions, concerning estimates of future revenue growth and recoveries from claims filed, concession period, operations costs, the discount rate and assessments of the status of the project and cost of complete balance work.. | We focused on key assumptions which were most sensitive to the recoverable value of the intangible asset.
+We also assessed the historical accuracy of the Companys estimates. |

 We reviewed and assessed the work performed by managements external valuation experts, including the valuation methodology and the key assumptions used.
-We also assessed the competence, capabilities and objectivity of the experts used by the management in the process of evaluating impairment model. |
+We also assessed the competence, capabilities and objectivity of the experts used by the management in the process of evaluating impairment model.. | |

-Disputed Tax Matters - Refer Note 3(l)
+Disputed Tax Matters - Refer Note 3(l) | |

 The Key Audit Matters | How the matter was addressed in audit |